acathers/Lima-Iroha/README.md

 # Lima

-The development goal of this program is to add the capability to use 29 types of weak ciphers through terminal to encrypt and decrypt text.
-At this point the program has one type, Caesar Cipher, and it is working.
-Later versions will add file encryption, code breaker, and modern encryption.
+The development goal of this program is to create a program that can be used in terminal or GUI to encrypt and decrypt text with weak and modern encryptions as well as encrypt files with modern encryptions.
+See below to find out what has been added and what is scheduled to be added in the future.

-Current Version: 0.2.01
+Current Version: 0.2.04

 Below is a quick overview of what has been done and what still needs to be done.